deebuls/RecommenderSystemInRobotics/report/Introduction/README.md

 architecture, enabling reuse of skills for different industri- al applications, programmed by shop-floor workers.
 It further proposes finding the skills by analyzing real-world implementations and Standard Operating Procedures (SOP) from an industrial partner.
-The identifyed skills has to be consistent with human intutition.
+The identified skills has to be consistent with human intutition.
 Based on the analysis by Bøgh et al [1] the skills identifyied for solving industrial tasks is presented in table.